-This story emerged from an audience question.
 Liz Lundberg, a janitor in West Virginia, used to travel to Florida in the winter to escape the cold of the north.
 When she passed through Waldo on her way to Ocala and Tampa, she wondered, what was the town named for?
+Submit your curiosities for Untold Florida, and we’ll find the answer.
+Preference is given to those who include their first name and city.

 In a nearly 400-page book on the history of Waldo, only a few lines allude to the town’s namesake: Not a lanky figure in a red-and-white striped shirt and hat, but the politician and doctor — Benjamin Waldo.